Color Glass Condensate meets High Twist Expansion: The twist expansion formalism

+\end{widetext} To simplify the calculation, we follow the methodology in Ref. \cite{Luo:1994np} to use light-cone gauge $A^+=0$ for the hard gluons, and implement covariant gauge for the soft gluons, which can avoid the subtle interplay of soft-poles and zeros encountered in using light cone gauge for soft gluons \cite{Fries:2002mu} \footnote{ It is worth noting that although all the medium fields in the case under consideration are gluon degrees of freedom, we chose different gauges for them as these gluons have different kinematical properties, either hard or soft.
+Our choice does not violate Ward's identity and can be verified by comparing the result with those obtained from choosing the same gauge for gluons.}.
 We denote the momenta of the hard gluons from the nucleus as $l_1$ and $l_4$, which are localized at $y$ and $0$, respectively.
 The soft gluons localized at $y_1$ and $y_2$ have momenta $l_2$ and $l_3$, respectively.
+The distinction between hard and soft refers to the longitudinal momentum.
 Taking into account the momentum conservation, these momenta can be defined as

-where $x_1,x_2,x_3$ are independent collinear momentum fractions and $l_T=(0,0,\vect{l})$ is the transverse momentum of soft gluons.
+where $x_1,x_2,x_3$ are independent collinear momentum fractions and $l_T=(0,0,\vect{l})$ is the transverse momentum of soft gluons \footnote{We neglected the transverse momenta of the hard gluons since these will not contribute in the collinear limit due to our choice of light-cone gauge $A^+=0$.
+On the other hand, for the soft gluons in covariant gauge, we must keep track of the transverse momentum when performing the collinear expansion (cf. Eq.\,\eqref{eq:collinear-expansion-soft}).}.
 For later convenience, we define the following dimensionless variables

 where $x$ is defined in Eq. (\ref{eq::x-definition}).
 With this setup, one can write down the general expression for the cross-section of direct photon production \begin{widetext}

 \end{widetext} where $\frac{1}{2x_q s}=\frac{1}{2(k+P_A)^2}$ is the flux factor between the incoming quark and nucleus, and the $\hat{H}_{\alpha\rho\sigma\beta}(\{x_i\},l_T)$ represents the partonic hard part of the subprocess $q+gg\to \gamma+q$, and $P_{in}=k+l_1+l_2, k+l_1, k+l_4$ for central, left, right cut, respectively.
 We also denote $\{x_i\} = x_1, x_2, x_3$, and the subsequent text follows the same convention.